 Applicable PRC laws and regulations currently limit foreign ownership of companies that provide delivery services in PRC.
 The Company is deemed a foreign legal person under PRC laws and accordingly subsidiaries owned by the Company are ineligible to engage in provisions of delivery services.
-As discussed in Note 1, the Group undertook the 2015 Restructuring whereby ZTO Express and its subsidiaries became a VIE of the Group effective on August 18, 2015.
-To provide the Group effective control over ZTO Express and receive substantially all of the economic benefits of ZTO Express, the Company's wholly owned subsidiary, Shanghai Zhongtongji Network Technology Ltd. ("Shanghai Zhongtongji Network") entered into a series of contractual arrangements, described below, with ZTO Express and its individual shareholders.
+To provide the Group effective control over its variable interest entity, ZTO Express Co., Ltd. ("ZTO Express") and receive substantially all of the economic benefits of ZTO Express, the Company's wholly owned subsidiary, Shanghai Zhongtongji Network Technology Ltd. ("Shanghai Zhongtongji Network") entered into a series of contractual arrangements, described below, with ZTO Express and its individual shareholders.